Back

 ✅ Lean software development methodology is suitable for small and medium-sized projects that require a focus on delivering value to the users and flexibility.
 It works well for projects that require a high level of collaboration, continuous improvement, optimization of the development process, and a focus on efficiency and waste reduction.

 ❌ However, Lean development may not be suitable for highly regulated industries or large projects with stringent requirements that require extensive documentation.
-This app development method may also be a poor choice for projects that require a more structured approach to project management or a focus on long-term planning and strategy.
+This app development method may also be a poor choice for projects that require a more structured management approach or a focus on long-term planning and strategy.

 See also Two techniques that will help you pick MVP features